 - They value the expertise your firm brings to the table.
 Your team provides fresh perspectives on your client and their competitors.
 Better yet, you can share best practices from other industries that may spark new ideas and put your client on the map.

-- They do not have the manpower, time, or experience to execute this type of work in-house, so they outsource it to the experts.
+- They do not have the team, time, or experience to execute this type of work in-house, so they outsource it to the experts.
 They want to leverage your team of strategists, writers, and designers to their advantage.
 Who wouldn’t?

 Since they’re putting significant trust in your hands, you need to keep them apprised of campaign progress and results.
 Reports should be timely, action-oriented, and capture the right details to tell the big picture story.
 To develop the best, value-add reports, keep these best practices in mind.